kpmcguire/kpmcguire.github.io/projects.md

 ## [Gascan JS][gascanjsgithub]

 This is a JS gas mileage tracking app.
-I made this using VueJS.
-It exists because the version of the above Django Gascan was hosted on Heroku, which sleeps your free apps, and I wanted to have something that loaded immediately, so I used VueJS and Netlify.
+I made it with VueJS.
+It exists because the Django version of Gascan was hosted on Heroku, which sleeps your free apps, and I wanted to have something that loaded immediately.
+This one is hosted on Netlify.

 [Live demo of Gascan JS][gascanjsnetlify]